Your firewall doesn't manage itself!

 Check for blocking, possibly decrypting unknown URL SSL traffic categories.

-- Check URLs for adult, malware, hacking, phising and questionable categories
+- Check URLs for adult, malware, hacking, phishing and questionable categories

 - Check email alert delivery for critical events